rschmehl/awesco.eu/content/awe-explained/index.md

 It is interesting to note that AWE developed essentially in parallel to classical wind energy, with only little interaction between the two fields.
 While wind turbines are becoming the leading source of new renewable energy capacity in Europe, the US and Canada, with global installed power expanding from 17.4 GW in 2000 to 591 GW in 2018, the R&D activities in AWE have been carried by a vibrant startup community with many commonalities and strong ties to the unmanned aerial vehicle (UAV) sector.
 First collaborations started to emerge after the research group of TU Delft was integrated into the section of Wind Energy in 2014 and Fort Felker, a former director of the [National Wind Technology Center](https://www.nrel.gov/nwtc/) of NREL, started as CEO of Makani / X in 2015.
 The Airborne Wind Energy Conferences 2015 and 2017 have experienced increasing interest also from the wind energy community and, vice versa, also wind energy conferences are increasingly visited by the AWE community.
 For example, at the Wind Energy Science Conference (WESC) 2019 in Cork, at least 18 presentations were about AWE.
 During this conference, the European Academy of Wind Energy (EAWE) established a [Airborne Wind Energy Committee](https://eawe.eu/organisation/committees/) to represent the academic community in Europe.

 ## Presently pursued concepts

+The presently pursued AWE technologies can be classified according to the following scheme.[^19]
+[^19]: Watson et al: "“Future emerging technologies in the wind power sector: a European perspective".
+Renewable and Sustainable Energy Reviews (under review), 2019.

+{{< figure_gallery src="classification-block-diagram.svg" title="All the different concepts." numbered="true" >}}

 Makani